Air Force Academy (India)

 Indian Air Force Academy, Dundigal (ICAO: VODG) is a Defence Service training institute located in Medchal-Malkajgiri district 43 km from Hyderabad, in the Indian state of Telangana.

-The academy was set up to train cadets from Indian Airforce Service cadre officers.
+The academy was set up to train cadets from the Indian Air Force cadre of officers.
 It imparts training to the flying, technical and ground duty branches as well as officers of the Indian Navy & the Indian Coast Guard.
 This is a home for the officer trainees who learn their specialisation and are nurtured to become capable leaders.
 After one year's training, officer cadets are commissioned into various branches of the Indian Air Force (IAF).
 It inducted women cadets into the IAF for the first time in June 1993.

 History

 The foundation stone of the Air Force Academy was laid by the then President of India Dr. Zakir Hussain on 11 October 1967.
-The academy was established in 1969 and started operations in 1971.
+The academy was established in 1969 and started operations in 16 Jan 1971.
 It is located at Dundigal, about 25 km from the twin cities of Hyderabad and Secunderabad, spread over 7,050 acre.
 Air Commodore J. D. Aquino was the first Commandant of the academy.

+Historic trainers used by the IAF included: